minggli/chatbot/README.md

 For the first time running either service, it will take longer than usual as it needs to download, process and cache web data.
 Afterwards, it takes around 5 minutes to launch `ask` and instantly for `symptoms`.

-`export ENGINE=NLTK` to use traditional Bag of Words model using NLTK;
-`export ENGINE=TENSORFLOW` to use representational sequence classification using Tensorflow.
+`export ENGINE=NLTK` to use NLTK backend for traditional Bag of Words model with Naive Bayes `export ENGINE=TENSORFLOW` to use Tensorflow backend for representational sequence classification with Long-short Term Memroy (LSTM)

 ## API endpoints
 Following endpoints are available to consume: